pgalbavy/geneos/README.md

 The tag is _column_ and the comma seperated tag values currently supported are:

-* "name" - any value without an "=" is treated as a display name for the column created from this field.
-The special name "OMIT" means that the fields should not create a column, but the data will still be avilable for calculations etc.
+* `name` - any value without an "=" is treated as a display name for the column created from this field.
+The special name "OMIT" means that the fields should not create a column, but the data will still be avilable for calculations etc. Any normal ASCII characters are permitted except a comma.
+No validation is done and the string is passed to the Netprobe as-is.
-* "format" - the _format_ tag is a `Printf` style format string used to render the value of the cell in the most appropriate way for the data
+* `format=FORMAT` - FORMAT is a `Printf` style format string used to render the value of the cell in the most appropriate way for the data
-* "sort" - the _sort_ tag defines which one field - and only one field can be selected - should be used to sort the resulting rows in the _Map_ rendering methods.
+* `sort=[+|-][num]` - the _sort_ tag defines which field - and only one field can be selected - should be used to sort the resulting rows published via the _Map_ rendering methods.
 The valid values are an option leading + or - representing ascending or descending order and the option suffix "num" to indicate a numeric sort. "sort=" means to sort ascending in lexographical order, which is the same as "sort=+"

 The _sort_ tag only applies to those dataviews populated from maps like this call below: